eithannak29/eithannak29/README.md

 <a href="https://www.eithannakache.com/"></a>

 # Eithan Nakache 👋

- Hi, I am Eithan, engineering student in computer science at EPITA.
+I'm a AI Engineer student 🧑‍💻